Snake0good/30-days-of-code/README.md

   - on day 2, I only have 7.3% JavaScript.
 I want that up much higher on day 30... let's shoot for 30%

 Hopefully it works out.
 I know Python and have exprience with HTML, CSS, and Javascript, but I'm looking to do more.
+This is my step towards web development and web design.
+I actually started this process in 2001 (sophomnore year!) but gave it up because I.... don't know why :( I wish my computer science teacher (aka computer class) would've known more than she did and inspired us.

 Days and Projects
 - Day 1: S-Figure with html and css
 - Day 2: Click Counter (html, css, javascript)
+- Day 3: Stopwatch